Skip advert

 Tips and advice

-You can also check AdBlue levels yourself and should know how to top it up in case you run low between services.
 Modern diesel cars also have a dashboard warning light to tell you if you’re running low, just like when you run out of washer fluid or run low on oil.
-You can buy AdBlue from major retailers such as Halfords.
+Your service centre will top up AdBlue levels for you, otherwise it’s fairly straightforward to do it yourself.

 Advertisement - Article continues below